 The tale is often told that in 1560 Queen Elizabeth I of England charged an official with opening any message bottles that drifted on Albion’s shore, in case they might have come from her spies on the continent.
 Anyone else uncorking a message was subject to death.
 I traced this account to a story by Victor Hugo, which contained many details that seemed somewhat plausible.
 Try as I might I have not been able to trace it further…

 Friends, I am pleased to be the first on the internet, apparently, to put all these scraps of stories and investigations together.
 Curt is right that the story can only be traced to Victor Hugo.
 But as for the “somewhat plausible” details–they are all inventions of Hugo’s imagination.
-The story cannot be traced back further than Hugo, because his brain is where the story came from.
+No one can trace the story further back than Hugo, because his brain is where the story came from.

 If you would like to read Victor Hugo’s 1869 novel, The Man Who Laughs, you can do so at your own peril here.
 It is a slog.
 And it is worth repeating: This is a novel, a work of fiction.
 The events in it did not actually happen outside of Victor Hugo’s head.
-The people and events in it never existed.
+These people did not exist.

 In the novel, the Duchess Josiana presides over a royal court (she is the fictional illegitimate daughter of King James II).
 A somewhat comical character called Barkilphedro comes to her, seeking to be appointed “Uncorker of the Bottles of the Ocean”.
 He basically wants a title and a salary, because he is a bit of a vagrant in the court.
 Josiana finds the request amusing and the two banter for a while.
 During their banter, Barkilphedro reels off this story about Queen Elizabeth appointing an Official Uncorker of Ocean Bottles in what is clearly an attempt to make Josiana jealous, to make her think, “Well, if Queen Elizabeth did it, then, by God, I will too!”
 So she does, and Barkilphedro becomes her Official Uncorker of Ocean Bottles.

 And really, that’s all there is to it.
 Victor Hugo, a French novelist, dreamed up this myth for a comical scene in his fictional 1869 novel, The Man Who Laughs.
-Amazingly, a century and a half later, some of our most respected information outlets like National Geographic, Wikipedia, The Telegraph, and more repeat this whimsical story as gospel truth.
+Amazingly, a century and a half later, some of our most respected information outlets like National Geographic, Wikipedia, The Telegraph, New York Magazine, and more continue to publish this whimsical story as gospel truth.
+Even Chad Pregracke of Living Lands & Waters, who I much admire, repeats this myth.
 Today hundreds–maybe thousands–of websites and blogs repeat the myth.
 It will take forever to correct the misinformation spread by these outlets.
-Their work may never be undone… It makes my head hurt…
+In fact, their work may never be undone.

 Why Does the Myth of Queen Elizabeth’s Official Uncorker of Ocean Bottles Survive?

 Obviously I love the idea of a national, official “Uncorker of Ocean Bottles” because I would be awesome at the job!
-But as of now, this story appears to simply not be true.
+But as of now, this story appears to be merely a work of fiction.
 It floats in the sea of myth.